-This example shows:
+This shows:

-- how to list the available EGLConfig - how to select the correct EGLConfig to create a surface. - Template This is an empty template that you can use to start developing a new application.
-The code is structured to contain everything that is required to compile and run, but nothing is rendered. - Triangle This sample shows how to draw a simple colored triangle on the screen using a programmable shader.
+- how to list the available EGLConfig - how to select the correct EGLConfig to create a surface. - Triangle This shows how to draw a simple colored triangle on the screen using a programmable shader. - Rotozoom This shows how to implement a classic demo effect by rotating and zooming a texture.
+It shows how to increase the speed of the effect by moving the work from the fragment shader to the vertex shader and CPU. - Template This is an empty template that you can use to start developing a new application.
+The code is structured to contain everything that is required to compile and run, but nothing is rendered.